 This site highlights some of my past and future fiction writing projects as well as “Strivers and Other Stories“, my short story collection which won a Washington Writers’ Publishing House Fiction Prize and was published by the press in November 2016.
 I am currently querying on a second finished novel manuscript.

 I was born and raised in Augusta, Georgia, the home the Masters golf tournament and James Brown.
 The youngest of seven siblings, I had a well-fed and fun childhood: good grades, ranch house with a sprawling yard, big Sunday dinners, occasional beach vacations, color TV with cable, Matchbox cars, hide-and-go-seek, kickball, and “roll to the bat.”

-Good parents, book-loving educators both; no childhood drama, save a few dog bites and not wanting to go to kindergarten and Sunday school.
+Good parents, book-loving educators both; no childhood drama, save a few dog bites and not wanting to go to kindergarten or Sunday school.
 Went off to Northwestern University, survived Freshman year, played trumpet in the finest marching band in the land, and eventually got a degree in English Literature and Writing.
 Asked a career counselor what to do next and he replied: “What do you like to do?”
 I told him I like to write.
 He said, “Have you thought about marketing and advertising?”
 I thought about it and went to grad school at the University of Georgia’s Grady School of Journalism and Mass Communications to study that.
 Moved to the Washington, D.C. area in ’93 and have been there ever since.

 The first story I remember writing was about a shark.
 It was called “Sharky.”
 My second-grade teacher at Terrace Manor Elementary (TMU!) really liked it.
 I started writing stories again while an English major and in the undergrad writing program at Northwestern, where I probably was most influenced by some darn good professors like Barbara Newman, Kenneth Warren, Robert Boswell, Lawrence Evans and Joseph Epstein, even though the latter two’s patrician natures and conservative politics grated me and most of my classmates.
 Good life lesson though: open your mind and you can learn from anybody.